-Based on Long Island’s glacial moraine in Brooklyn, my practice centers around connecting people, plants, place, and soil.
-I design for climate adaptation and ecosystem diversity, celebrating the abundance and complexity of the living world.
+Based on Long Island’s glacial moraine in Brooklyn, my practice focuses on connecting people, plants, place, and soil.
+I design ecologically diverse and climate-adaptive landscapes that work with plants to shape atmosphere and human experience.

-Face it, plants are amazing.
-They literally do everything to sustain us - they eat sunlight and in turn create oxygen, cycle water, feed us, build habitats, and offer us endless beauty.
-That’s why I see plants as active agents that have the potential to shape our spaces and improve the wellbeing of both the planet and ourselves.
+Let’s face it, plants are magical.
+They eat sunlight and in turn create oxygen.
+They cycle water, support food systems, build habitats, and offer us endless beauty.
+That’s why I see plants as autonomous agents that have the potential to shape our spaces and improve the wellbeing of both the planet and ourselves.

 Services: